 Nitrates and Nitrites

-All this talk about beets brings us to a larger topic of discussion for today: nitrates and nitrites.
+All this talk about beets for thyroid patients brings us to a larger topic of discussion for today: nitrates and nitrites.

 They may sound similar, and while they are often confused with one another, there is a lot of data suggesting that high amounts of nitrites can correlate with certain risks.